 The Value of Your Experience

 Work experience, skills, professional and vocational qualifications, hobbies and portfolios of work can all prove your aptitude for a specific course and help make your application stand out in other areas.
 If you were looking to study Photography, for instance, you could demonstrate your strong interest in the subject with an impressive portfolio.
-However, bear in mind that should you have no attributing A Levels or other Level 3 qualifications, universities are more likely to refer to your GCSEs to determine your academic ability.
+However, bear in mind that should you have no relevant A Levels or other Level 3 qualifications, universities are more likely to refer to your GCSEs to determine your academic ability.

-In fact, those looking to go back into education later in life are often preferred by universities as they can have a wealth of valuable experience and often a better attitude to learning.
+In fact, those looking to go back into education later in life are often preferred by universities as they can have a wealth of valuable experience and a dedicated attitude to learning.
 So, if you are looking to re-enter education but are concerned about the current GCSEs you hold, it would be worth contacting your preferred institution to see if they would consider you.

-Universities while stating strict entry requirements place a high value on the characteristics of the individual.
+Universities, while stating strict entry requirements, place a high value on the characteristics of the individual.
 Older students are often easier to teach since they tend to be more mature and more committed to learning.

 In short, while you may not have the GCSEs most universities ask for, if you develop your skills and gain experience in your chosen subject, you can prove why you should have that place over another candidate.